nuwave/lighthouse/docs/master/eloquent/complex-where-conditions.md

   HAS: QueryPeopleWhereWhereConditionsRelation
 }

-"Allowed column names for the `where` argument on the query `people`." enum QueryPeopleWhereColumn {
+"Allowed column names for Query.people.where." enum QueryPeopleWhereColumn {
   AGE @enum(value: "age")
   TYPE @enum(value: "type")
-  HAIRCOLOUR @enum(value: "haircolour")
+  HAIR_COLOR @enum(value: "hair_color")
   HEIGHT @enum(value: "height")
 }

-"Dynamic HAS conditions for WHERE condition queries." input QueryPeopleWhereWhereConditionsRelation {
+"Dynamic HAS conditions for Query.people.where." input QueryPeopleWhereWhereConditionsRelation {
   "The relation that is checked."
-  relation: String!
+  relation: QueryPeopleWhereRelation!

   "The comparison operator to test against the amount."
   operator: SQLOperator = GTE